ThenafiBNB/THENA-Contracts/README.md

-# THENA-Contracts
+# CUSTOS-Contracts

-This is the contract's public repository of THENA https://www.thena.fi/
+This is the contract's public repository of CUSTOS https://custos.finance/

 ```
-npm install
+yarn install
 npx hardhat compile
 ```